-Fill 7-8cm pots with compost, leaving a gap at the top to allow it to settle and make watering easier.
-Using a dibber or your finger, make a hole in the compost slightly bigger than the plug.
+Choose the right size pot, somewhere between 7 and 9cm depending on plug size and fill it with the compost mix, tapping the pot so that it settles and leaves a gap at the top to make watering easier.
+Using a dibber or your finger, make a hole in the centre of the compost, slightly bigger than the plug.

-Holding each plug by its rootball, carefully tease out its delicate roots ad place it in the hole.
-Firm the compost gently around the plug to ensure the roots spread as the young plant grows.
+Holding each plug by its leaves or the rootball, carefully place it in the hole.
+Tap the pot to firm the compost gently around the plug and ensure the roots spread as the young plant grows.

-When all the plugs have been planted, water with a fine rose.
+When all the plugs have been planted, water with a fine rose so that the compost is not disturbed.
 Keep on a bright windowsill or in the greenhouse for four to five weeks, potting on once for trailing plants, or twice for specimen plants.